IntellectualSites/Sheriff/README.md

 3. Export the token into `.env`
 4. Run `./start.sh`

-All functionality we depend on has been migrated to Dyno, so we don't need to maintain more than what's in place.
+The commands we use have been migrated to Dyno.
+We are only using this bot for DMs.
-If you want to contribute maintenance updates to the one feature, feel free to open a PR.
+If you want to contribute maintenance updates, feel free to open a PR.